Plague of Cyprian: Epidemiology

+There is argument over the origins of the disease.
 The severe devastation to the European population from the two plagues may indicate that the population had no previous exposure or immunity to the plague's cause.
 The historian William Hardy McNeill asserts that both the earlier Antonine Plague (166–180) and the Plague of Cyprian (251–270) were the first transfers from animal hosts to humanity of two different diseases, one of smallpox and one of measles, but not necessarily in that order.
 Dionysios Stathakopoulos asserts that both outbreaks were of smallpox.

 According to the historian Kyle Harper, the symptoms attributed by ancient sources to the Plague of Cyprian better match a viral disease causing a hemorrhagic fever, such as Ebola, rather than smallpox.
 (Conversely, Harper believes that the Antonine Plague was caused by smallpox.)

+Climate connections

+According to 2024 research, major plagues that significantly impacted the Roman Empire, such as the Antonine Plague, the Plague of Cyprian, and the Plague of Justinian, are strongly linked to periods of cooler and drier climate conditions, indicating that colder weather may have contributed to the spread of these diseases during that time.
+It is thought climate stress interacted with social and biological variables, such as food availability, rodent populations, and human migration, making populations more susceptible to disease.